Pranav08-cyber/Shipment_Sure/README.md

 ## 🎯 The Mission

-The objective is to create a classification model that predicts delivery delays.
+The objective of this project is to develop a classification model that predicts delivery delays.
 By identifying the factors that influence shipping speed, this tool helps firms:

 *
 **Evaluate Reliability:** Measure how dependable suppliers actually are in procurement and delivery systems.